OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/overview.en.md

 - be easy to integrate with [timetable v2](../timetable/)
 - handle simulations of a full trip, with a complete known path, possibly following a schedule
-- handle simulations where the path is discovered incrementaly
+- handle simulations where the path is discovered incrementally
 - handle rich train state (pantograph position, battery state)
 - handle reactions to signaling
 - provide a low-level API, usable independently